flutter/website/src/cookbook/lists/spaced-items.md

-This recipe demonstrates how to use `LayourBuilder` and `ConstrainedBox` to space out list items evently when there is enough space, and to allow users to scrolll when there is not enough space, using the following steps:
+This recipe demonstrates how to use `LayourBuilder` and `ConstrainedBox` to space out list items evently when there is enough space, and to allow users to scroll when there is not enough space, using the following steps:

   1. Add a `LayoutBuilder` with a `SingleChildScrollView`.